Video conferencing – how to do it right?

 • Figure out what is the best placement for your video camera

 It shouldn’t be positioned too low or too high but at eye level.
 Leave enough distance between you and the camera so that your upper body can be seen.
-That way the participants can read your body language – like hand gestures or body posture.
+The participants can read your body language – like hand gestures or posture.

 • Try screen sharing options – clean your desktop

 We kindly advise you to test it several times before the video meeting.
-Do not forget to clear your desktop, so that any personal or sensitive information is not visible to your conference partners.
+Do not forget to clear your desktop so that personal or sensitive information is not visible to your conference partners.

 1.4.
 Sending meeting invitation and agenda

-Sending the meeting invitation and agenda with all the necessary information and documents should happen several days before the video conference.
+The meeting invitation and agenda with all the necessary information and documents should be sent several days before the video conference.
 The participants need enough time to get acquainted with the information to be prepared for the meeting.
-This ensures that both communication and collaboration will run smoothly during the video conference.
+This ensures that communication and collaboration will run smoothly during the video conference.

 2. Work environment preparation